BWHellar/Open-Ramble/README.md

-# Getting Started with Create React App
+# Purpose

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+GitHub Actions with Jest testing.

-## Available Scripts
+## Description

-In the project directory, you can run:
+In the effort to expand on CICD implementation on primary projects the goal of this project is to run multiple Jest test through Github Actions.
+This will help better strengthen testing framework knowledge.

 ### `npm start`